VagishM6/port_scanner/README.md

 # port_scanner
-This is a simple port scanner that can find ports of hosts, whether they are specified by url or in ip address.
+A port scanner that can find open ports of hosts, whether they are specified by url or as in ip address.
 This script iterates through 1-100 ports to find the open ports of the host.

 ### libraries